wmorgan/dcos-docs/1.7/tutorials/spark/README.md

 - [Mesos run modes](https://spark.apache.org/docs/latest/running-on-mesos.html#mesos-run-modes) for Spark
 - A gentle introduction into [Spark on Mesos](http://www.slideshare.net/Typesafe_Inc/how-to-deploy-apache-spark-to-mesosdcos) by Lightbend

-## Preparation
+# Installing

 Assuming you have a DC/OS cluster up and running, the first step is to [install Spark](https://docs.mesosphere.com/manage-service/spark/).
-As the minimum cluster size for this how-to I recommend at least three nodes with 2 CPUs and 2 GB of RAM available, each:
+As the minimum cluster size for this tutorial I recommend at least three nodes with 2 CPUs and 2 GB of RAM available, each:

     $ dcos package install spark
     Note that the Apache Spark DCOS Service is beta and there may be bugs, incomplete features, incorrect documentation or other discrepancies.